Key Takeaways

 1. You consistently meet or exceed deadlines

-Meeting deadlines shows you are reliable and have good time management skills.
+Meeting deadlines demonstrates reliability and strong time management skills.
 When you consistently hit targets, you understand the projects you are working on.

-This trait makes you a dependable team member, and it reduces the stress on your team and department.
+This trait makes you a dependable team member and reduces stress on your team and department.

 2. Your colleagues often seek your advice or feedback